harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

  The specific implementations of the FoldFeature superclass are described in Chapter \ref{tool-implementation} on page \pageref{tool-implementation}.
 The Sketch class contains methods for adding and removing features from the sketch.
 It also contains lower-level functions for adding, removing, and replacing edges.
 These methods are typically called by feature-specific methods that modify the sketch, such as _splitFoldByOcclusion_.

 In addition to adding a feature to the sketch, we also calculate the planes, as described in **>>MARISSA**.
 This allows us to shade planes based on orientation.
 After calculating planes from edges, relationships between planes are stored in the plane tree within the sketch.
 Within _getPlanes_, plane orientations are set by traversing the plane tree, alternating between vertical and horizontal.

-##Hierarchy

-Fold features have two types of hierarchy.
-The first is .
-Within each feature,

-A key aspect of blah blah blah is hierarchy

-Features contain other features

-both feature and plane hierarchy